olcf/olcf-user-docs/software/analytics/ibm-wml-ce.rst

 There are several tools that can be used to profile the performance of a deep learning job.
-Below are links to several tools that are available as part of the ibm-wml-ce and open-ce module.
+Below are links to several tools that are available as part of the ibm-wml-ce and open-ce modules.

 NVIDIA Profiling Tools
 ^^^^^^^^^^^^^^^^^^^^^^

-The ibm-wml-ce and open-ce module contains the nvprof profiling tool.
+The ibm-wml-ce and open-ce modules contain the nvprof profiling tool.
 It can be used to profile work that is running on GPUs.
 It will give information about when different CUDA kernels are being launched and how long they take to complete.
 For more information on using the NVIDA profiling tools on Summit, please see